Urban Place Analyses

 Rowland DT (2003) Demographic Methods and Concepts Oxford: Oxford University Press.

 Statistics New Zealand (2016) Customised database.
-Estimated birth occurrence, at 30 June 1997-2013 by Age of Mother and Territorial Authority Area of Usual Residence based on 2013 boundaries.
+Estimated birth occurrence, at 30 June 1997-2013 by Age of Mother and Territorial Authority Area of Usual Residence.